 The Jeffery G. Casner Award is given annually to those officers who are at the forefront of the department in effecting "Driving Under the Influence" arrests.
 Previously, this award was presented every year on February 2nd, which is the anniversary date that Officer Jeffery G. Casner made the ultimate sacrifice for the Town of Berlin.
-The award is given in May per the request of the family.
+The award is now given in May per the request of the family.

-Officer Jeffrey Veach and Officer Branden Lagueux have earned the 2014 Jeffery G. Casner award.
-They are responsible for making twenty (20) arrests for Driving Under the Influence.
-This represents approximately a third of all the Driving Under the Influence Arrests made by the Department in 2014.
+Officer Thomas Blake has earned the 2015 Jeffery G. Casner award.
+He is responsible for making eleven (11) arrests for Driving Under the Influence.
+This represents approximately a fourth of all the Driving Under the Influence Arrests made by the Department in 2015.

-2014 MOTOR VEHICLE ENFORCEMENT
+2015 MOTOR VEHICLE ENFORCEMENT